Commenting, Disclosures, etc.

 In the latter half of 2009, I had a business relationship with the Jeff Ruby Culinary Entertainment Group.
 I am no longer contracting for them.
 My “day job” is in marketing, but in a completely unrelated industry.
 I feel that contracting for restaurants in your food blog’s market is a conflict of interest, and am no longer open to contracting with Cincinnati-based restaurants as it could be seen as coloring my reviews.
 Live and learn, right?
 (Now, outside of this area?
 Let’s talk.)

 Do you make money off of your blog?

 Well, that’s relative.
 I pay for all of my meals myself (or The Better Half does, we’re into equality like that).
 I also pay for my own hosting.
-I do make a small amount of money from ads (they’re in the right sidebar) and from my partnership with the Enquirer.
+I do make a small amount of money from ads (they’re in the right sidebar).
 Indirectly, I make some money writing freelance articles about food for various publications.
 I assure you, the blog will not make me independently wealthy any time soon.